Jhgomez/StudyNotes/Android/ADS22.md

 		}

 	2. Automatic Synchronization
-	How the test knows when to send the next action or perform the next assertion, you would need to use tools like espresso which has ways to figure out if the app is	busy or idle(is activity RESUMED?, is there idling resources?, is the main thread idle?, is the UI idle?) and views don'92t have a way to tell you they'92re busy, however 	this is exactly what compose does as it exposes a much more straightforward signal to the tests, making the more reliable and faster(using the same test class ass above)
+	How the test knows when to send the next action or perform the next assertion, you would need to use tools like espresso which has ways to figure out if the app is	busy or idle(is activity RESUMED?, is there idling resources?, is the main thread idle?, is the UI idle?) and views don't have a way to tell you they're busy, however 	this is exactly what compose does as it exposes a much more straightforward signal to the tests, making the more reliable and faster(using the same test class ass above)

-		// This wouldn'92t be the right way to synchronize interactions
+		// This wouldn't be the right way to synchronize interactions
 		@Test
 		fun mySlowTest() {
 			composeTestRule.onNodeWithText("Continue").performClick()
-			Thread.sleep(2000) // Don'92t do this!
+			Thread.sleep(2000) // Don't do this!
 			composeTestRule.onNodeWithText("Welcome").assertIsDisplayed()
 		}

-	Compose works with automatic synchronization, usually you don'92t have to think too much about it, but you still in some cases need to synchronize asynchronous operations	happening across all the layers of the app.
+	Compose works with automatic synchronization, usually you don't have to think too much about it, but you still in some cases need to synchronize asynchronous operations	happening across all the layers of the app.

 	3. Controlling time
 	In compose test you can pause time or advance clock as much as needed.
 This is great for testing state